 Layered Foam Balls

 These balls use two or more densities of foam, typically with a harder core and softer exterior.
-They are gentler than their rigid cousins, with varying amounts of give when squeezed.
+They are gentler than their rigid cousins, with varying amounts of giving when squeezed.

 Textured options put the ‘massage’ in ‘massage balls.’
 The nubs, spikes, and ridges act like fingertips digging firmly into the sore spots that need attention.
 Note that the texture can catch and pull at clothes and long hair, so keep yours out of the way during your myofascial session.